Historic Quaker Houses of Philadelphia

 Historic American Buildings Survey:

-Above: Image source: Historic American Buildings Survey, Raymond Hillman, 1934, Library of Congress.
+Above: Vernon’s original floorplan had a central hall, before later renovations opened the interior.
+Image source: Historic American Buildings Survey, Raymond Hillman, 1934, Library of Congress.

 1934: An Ornate Federal-Style Mantle